xamarin/dev-days-labs/HandsOnLab/README.md

 ### DetailsPage.xaml

-Let's now fill in the Details page.
-Similar to the SpeakersPage, we will use a StackLayout, but we will wrap it in a ScrollView, incase we have long text.
+Let's now fill in the DetailsPage.
+Similar to the SpeakersPage, we will use a StackLayout, but we will wrap it in a ScrollView in case we have long text.

 ```xml
   <ScrollView Padding="10">